UAZ-452: History

-During the Russian invasion of Ukraine mounting losses of supply and utility vehicles in the Russian military faster than they could be replaced resulted in UAZ-452 loaf vans being deployed to the frontlines.
+During the Russian invasion of Ukraine, mounting losses of supply and utility vehicles in the Russian military faster than they could be replaced resulted in UAZ-452 loaf vans being deployed to the frontlines.
 Despite some rugged off-road features, its lack of shock absorbers, poor comfort and weak engine made its performance extremely poor and an easy target for drones.
 Its thin steel panels do not provide protection against drone strikes, and the fuel tanks under the vehicle on both flanks make it susceptible to catching fire.
-By 2024 destroyed Bukhankas became a common sight in Ukraine and, as a result, Russian troops have attempted to reinforce the vans with caged armour.
-More desperate modifications, such as covering the vans in Kontakt reactive armor including its windshield were observed.
-Unlike the thick armour of tanks the van is not capable of handling the explosive charge within the ERA blocks and the modifications make it more dangerous for the crew.
+By 2024, destroyed Bukhankas became a common sight in Ukraine and, as a result, Russian troops have attempted to reinforce the vans with caged armour.
+Additionally, modifications such as covering the vans in Kontakt reactive armor, including its windshield, were observed.
+Unlike the thick armour of tanks, the van is not capable of handling the explosive charge within the ERA blocks, and the modifications make it more dangerous for the crew.